SamG101-Developer/spp/_ideas/const_funcs.md

   maybe `cmp` function parameters should be converted to `cmp` generic parameters at compile time codegen time?
 On the other hand, `cmp` functions _can be called at runtime_, it is just that the code executed will be the llvm ir implementation.
 So I guess we stay with both `cmp` generics and function parameters.
+- Doing structs as for `cmp` context might be a bit weird - start initial support for non-struct types ie numbers/bools/strings etc, disallowing postfix operator access primarily because it is more complex to implement.